1-2-3 Come Pattern With Me!

 They are an easy and fun way to whole-group assess patterning.

-There's also several art "craftivities" as well, including my Y5's favorite, designing their own Seuss hat.
+There are also several art "craftivities" as well, including my Y5's favorite, which was designing their own Seuss hat.

 "Fill your house with books, in all of the crannies and all of the nooks!" -Dr. Seuss